nandchandravadia/pairs-trading/README.md

-# Pairs Trading: Quantative Methods and Analysis
+# Pairs Trading: Quantitative Methods and Analysis

 Code for Statistical Arbitrage